MohitBhimrajka/project-agora/README.md

 ---

-![ADK Copilot Architecture v2](architecture_diagram_v2.png) _The new architecture: An ADK Orchestrator managing a full development lifecycle with a code review loop._
+![ADK Copilot Architecture v2](architecture_diagram_v2.png) _The architecture: An ADK Orchestrator managing a full development lifecycle with a code review loop._

 ## The ADK Copilot: An Example in Action